ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Proposed Method

 \subsubsection{Layered Compression for Secure and Efficient Communications}

-To jointly reduce communication overhead and prevent privacy leakage during client–edge exchanges, we propose a semantic subspace orthogonal perturbation (SS-OP) mechanism based on computational sketches, designed to preserve semantic fidelity in model updates.
-Each client $n$ first collects a matrix $\mathbf{J}_n \in \mathbb{R}^{\mathbf{Q} \times \text{D}^{\mathsf{hidden}}}$, denoting the matrix of $\mathbf{Q}$ (e.g., \texttt{[CLS]} vectors) from recent probe or training inputs.
-Instead of applying a global orthogonal transform, it identifies its dominant semantic subspace via truncated SVD (or power iteration) to extract the top-$r$ principal components.
+To simultaneously reduce communication overhead and mitigate the privacy leakage during the information exchange between clients and edge servers, we design a layered compression-and-obfuscation mechanism based on computational sketches, which is tailored to preserve semantic fidelity in NLP model updates.
+Specifically, we propose a \textit{semantic subspace orthogonal perturbation} (SS-OP) mechanism, wherein instead of applying a single global orthogonal transform, each client $n$ focuses on the dominant semantic subspace from its local hidden activations.
+Specifically, let $\mathbf{J}_n \in \mathbb{R}^{\mathbf{Q} \times \text{D}^{\mathsf{hidden}}}$ denote the matrix of $\mathbf{Q}$ hidden states (e.g., \texttt{[CLS]} vectors) collected over a recent batch of probe or training inputs.
+Client $n$ computes the top-$r$ principal components via truncated singular value decomposition (or power iteration):